UK's Johnson battles to stay in job after top ministers quit

 Javid said the party needed “humility, grip and a new direction” but “it is clear this situation will not change under your leadership.”

-In the past few months, Johnson has been fined by police and slammed by an investigator’s report for government parties that flouted the COVID-19 restrictions they imposed on others; saw 41% of Conservative lawmakers vote to oust him in the no-confidence vote; and watched formerly loyal lieutenants urge him to resign.

-Through it all, he has vowed to carry on governing — even suggesting he wanted to stay in office until the 2030s.
+But a string of resignations by more junior members — from both the moderate and right-wing of the Conservative party — that followed late Tuesday and early Wednesday underscored the danger to Johnson.

-But former International Development Secretary Andrew Mitchell was among several members of the Conservative Party who told Johnson his time was up.
+Former International Development Secretary Andrew Mitchell said late Tuesday that the prime minister’s time was finally up.

-“It’s a bit like the death of Rasputin.
-He’s been poisoned, stabbed, he’s been shot, his body’s been dumped in a freezing river and still he lives,’’ he told the BBC.
+“It’s a bit like the death of Rasputin: He’s been poisoned, stabbed, he’s been shot, his body’s been dumped in a freezing river, and still he lives,’’ Mitchell told the BBC.
 “But this is an abnormal prime minister, a brilliantly charismatic, very funny, very amusing, big, big character.
 But I’m afraid he has neither the character nor the temperament to be our prime minister.”

-The final straw for Sunak and Javid was the prime minister’s shifting explanations about his handling of sexual misconduct allegations against a senior Conservative lawmaker.
+The final straw for Sunak and Javid was the prime minister’s shifting explanations about his handling of allegations against Chris Pincher.

 Johnson’s office initially said he wasn’t aware of the previous accusations when he promoted Pincher in February.
 By Monday, a spokesman said Johnson did know of the allegations — but they were “either resolved or did not progress to a formal complaint.”

-When a former top civil servant in the Foreign Office contradicted that, saying Johnson was briefed about a 2019 allegation that resulted in a formal complaint, Johnson’s office said the prime minister had forgotten about a briefing on the issue.

-It was all too much for ministers who have been sent onto radio and TV to defend the government’s position, only to find it change.
+It was all too much for ministers who have been sent out to defend the government’s position in radio and TV interviews, only to find the story changed within a few hours.

 Bim Afolami, who quit as Conservative Party vice chairman on Tuesday, said he had been willing to give Johnson the benefit of the doubt — until the Pincher affair.

-“The difficulty is not overall the program of the government. … The government has done a lot of positive things that unite the Conservative Party,’’ he said.
-“The problem is character and integrity in Downing Street, and I think that people in the Conservative party and people in the country know that.”
+“The difficulty is not overall the program of the government,” he said.
+“The problem is character and integrity in Downing Street, and I think that people in the Conservative Party and people in the country know that.”

-But Paul Drexler, chair of the International Chambers of Commerce, warned that soaring food and energy prices are reaching crisis proportions and need to be addressed by a leader who isn’t distracted.
+Paul Drechsler, chair of the International Chamber of Commerce in Britain, said change is needed at the top if the government is going to address a growing economic crisis.

 Follow all of AP’s coverage of Prime Minister Boris Johnson at https://apnews.com/hub/boris-johnson

-Note: This story has ben updated to correct the spelling of the last name of the chair of the International Chamber of Commerce in Britain.
-It is Drechsler, not Drexler.